tolewicz/School_District_Analysis/README.md

 Details of the impact are as follows:
 * District performance impact:
-  **	Removing Thomas High School slightly lowers the performance of the whole district regarding the passing percentage **	Percentage of student passing math, reading and both exams is lower by 1%
+  *	Removing Thomas High School slightly lowers the performance of the whole district regarding the passing percentage
+  *	Percentage of student passing math, reading and both exams is lower by 1%
+  * Total number of students passing both exams decreased from ..... to 25,105

 (Table 1)